ZyeG/ECE1508_Summer_B1/README.md

-# Agent Evaluation — README
+# Educational Code Generation using LLMs with Self-Refinement — README

 > Reproducible notebooks for (i) generating solutions + tests and (ii) evaluating final explanations.